a-rosenberg/cookbook/recipes/quick-pickles.md

 ### instructions
 1. Combine sugar, salt, vinegar and water in bowl and stir until dissolved.
 2. Pour into mason jar until vegetables are fully covered or brine reaches the top.
 3. Place in fridge.
-Can be eaten after a day or two.
-Will be fully 'ready' after four days.
+Good after sitting overnight.
+Will be fully 'ready' after 3-4 days.
 Will keep for a month.

 ### notes
 This is enough brine for a wide mouth tallboy mason jar.